XiaoJenJen/practical_data_mining_project/README.md

 Jenny Xu, Daniel Truong, Ti-Tai Wang and MoonSung Kim in 2018 Fall

 ## Why we do this and what the result is?
-* Our goal is to predict the factors in traffic accidents in the case of hut n run.
+* Our goal is to predict the factors in traffic accidents in the case of hit n run.
 * Please see the [project slides](https://github.com/XiaoJenJen/practical_data_mining_project/blob/master/Presentation.pptx) for a thorough understanding and visualization.

 ## How we do?